 - If the Respondent is the President, the decision-maker will be the Chair of the Board of Trustees.

 Sanctions for engaging in Sexual Harassment, Sexual Assault, or Interpersonal Violence are limited by Mines institutional authority.
+Sanctions are effective at either the conclusion of the period to file an appeal if no appeal is filed, or at the conclusion of the appeal process if the determination of responsibility is the decision on appeal.
 Possible sanctions imposed by Mines include the following:

 - Educational sanctions;